aronstrandberg/drankt/README.md

 # drankt
 Like tinder for beer

+School project at KTH in course DD2390 Internet Programming

 This README would normally document whatever steps are necessary to get the application up and running.